PanSem/mess/README.md

 ### Download mess from:
 * If you want to build it your shelf just clone the project and run make
-* Just copy the following in a powershell / ready for use: iex (new-object net.webclient).DownloadFile("mess.zip",)
+* Just copy the following in a powershell / ready for use: iex (new-object net.webclient).DownloadFile("mess.zip", "https://github.com/PanSem/mess/blob/master/file/mess.zip")

 ## Usage